 - Feels: Lost

 Corey is fighting relapsed stage 4 Ewing’s sarcoma at 20 years old.
-Being diagnosed with cancer has taught Corey to enjoy every part of
+Being diagnosed with cancer has taught Corey to enjoy every part of life, because tomorrow is not promised.
+Corey proposed to his girlfriend Blythe on August 5th, 2019.
+She said yes.

 There is no worse feeling in the world than for someone you love to be suffering from cancer.
 You want to fix it.
 Make it go away.
 But all you can do is love them.
 Blythe was featured on our social channels (Instagram & Facebook) on 9/13/19 to share her fears, her frustration and the thoughts going through her head and heart as she supports the one she chooses forever with.